 - If the lamp comes with two-functions bulbs (low/high beams in the same bulb), you will be restricted to H4s and 9007s.
 It’s tough to find online these types of LEDs built for the truck’s hardship.
 We have no other option than to say that we carry the right ones.

-FX-AA is now involved in a project of such headlamps with a top-class Taiwanese manufacturer.
-We hope that you will know of them on this website very soon.
+FX-AA is also involved in a project of such headlamps with a top-class Taiwanese manufacturer.
+Our goal here is to meet the needed illumination strength and sturdiness levels required.
+Once met, you will know of them on this website.